-- D. Individual Lessons-Major Instrument (3-4 hours) - E. Instrumental Ensemble (1-2 hours)
+- B. Individual Lessons-Major Instrument (3-4 hours) - C. Instrumental Ensemble (1-2 hours)

-F. Electives (2-4 hours to reach total 32 hours) These courses must be approved by the student's graduate committee.
+D. Electives (to reach total 32 hours)

+These courses must be approved by the student's graduate committee.
 Choices and approval will reflect the results of the advisory exams.
 No more than two hours may be from workshops.

-G. MUSIC 5100 Final Comprehensive Examination.
+E. MUSIC 5100 Final Comprehensive Examination.

-H. MUSIC 5122 Thesis (2 hours)
+F. MUSIC 5122 Thesis (2 hours)

-MUSIC PERFORMANCE - Master of Music
+MUSIC PERFORMANCE - Master of Music (MUPER.MM)

-(MUPER.MM) (Old Code No. 870)

 - I. Prerequisites for admission: (1) a bachelor's degree in music, (2) completion of advisory examinations and entrance audition. - II.
-Course Requirements (32 hours minimum) - A. Applied Music (10 hours) Applied Music study (individual lessons) in major area (8 hours) MUSIC 5972 Graduate Recital and Research (2 hours) - B. MUSIC 5283 Qualitative and Quantitative Research in Music - C. Music History and Literature (6 hours)

-(Choose two of the Music History courses below)
+Course Requirements (32 hours minimum) - A. Applied Music (10 hours) Applied Music study (individual lessons) in major area (8 hours) MUSIC 5972 Graduate Recital and Research (2 hours) - B. MUSIC 5283 Research in Music - C. Music History and Literature (6 hours) (Choose two of the Music History courses below) MUSIC 5172 Music of the Baroque 5702 Music of the Classic Era MUSIC MUSIC 5752 Music of the Romantic Era MUSIC 5802 Music of the Twentieth Century Choose the one two-hour course below that is appropriate to your performance emphasis: MUSIC Advanced Instrumental Literature 5482 MUSIC 5002 Individual Study in Solo Materials OR MUSIC 5012 Seminar in Solo Materials - D. Music Pedagogy (2-4 hours)